Kalki (2019 Malayalam film)

 Kalki is a 2019 Indian Malayalam-language action crime film directed by Praveen Prabharam and produced by Little Big Films.
-The film stars Tovino Thomas, alongside Shivajith Padmanabhan, Samyuktha Menon and Vini Vishwa Lal.
+The film stars Tovino Thomas, alongside Shivajith, Samyuktha and Vini Vishwa Lal.
 The music was composed by Jakes Bejoy, while the cinematography and editing were handled by Gautham Sankar and Ranjith Koozhoor respectively.

 Kalki was released to 8 August 2019 and received mixed reviews from critics.

 Plot

 Nanchenkotta, a fictional place on the Kerala-Tamil Nadu border, is ruled by Amarnath, the leader of DYP, a political party.
-Amarnath threatens and tortures the people to keep them under control, which leads many residents to leave the land and live in neighbouring places.
+Amarnath threatens and tortures the people to keep them under control, which leads many residents to relocate to neighbouring places.
 Nenchenkotta is filled with goons under Amarnath's command and DYP is also involved in illegal businesses like gun production.
 The other known members of the party are Amarnath's brother Appu and their cousin Dr. Sangeetha.
 Another rival party headed by Adv.
 Lakshmanan participates in election, but to no avail because of Amarnath's influence.
 Adv.
 Lakshmanan gives a speech about going against DYP and asks for the vote of the local people, but Lakshmanan is killed by Amarnath's henchman Ummar.

-Even though there is a police station, the law is in Amarnath's hands and the cops are unable to take any action against him.
+Even though there is a police station, the law is in Amarnath's pocket and the cops are unable to take any action against him.
 SI Vyshakan, the in-charge of Nanchenkotta, commits suicide after his daughter criticises him for his inability to take action in Lakshmanan's case.
 The new leader of the rival party and his subordinates start taking their own decisions without thinking about the people.
 They conduct a meeting to select the candidate for the upcoming election against DYP's candidate Appu.
-The new decisions are not welcomed well and Sooraj, a senior party member, and several members leave the party to work for the people on their own.
+The new decisions are not well received and Sooraj, a senior party member, and several members leave the party to work for the people on their own.
 The same day, the new leader hires a goon to finish Amarnath, but he ends up getting killed by Amarnath.